Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Pincher's Pro Tip

 Shop your rates when reinstating.
 If your premium increased due to a storage gap or lapse, compare quotes from at least 3 to 5 insurers.
 A fresh quote often beats a reinstatement rate, especially if your driving record is clean.
-The national average for full coverage is approximately $2,158 in 2026 — significant variation exists between carriers.
+The national average for full coverage ranges from approximately $2,100 to $2,697 per year in 2026 — significant variation exists between carriers, so shopping around pays off.

 Smart Savings Made Simple!